 MOSAiC Drift Forecast

-For the MOSAiC Arctic Drift campaign of the research icebreaker Polarstern we are providing a graphical product of the SIDFEx consensus forecast, updated in (near-)real-time every 6 hours:
+For the MOSAiC Arctic Drift campaign of the research icebreaker Polarstern we were providing a graphical product of the SIDFEx consensus forecast, updated in (near-)real-time every 6 hours:

-> Previous forecasts with verifying observations (new floe with "floe2" in filename)
+> All forecasts with verifying observations (second floe with "floe2" in filename, first (main) floe without)

 MOSAiC Climate Cube

-The coordination and implementation of SIDFEx has been led by the research group Seamless Sea Ice Prediction (SSIP), which is funded by the German Ministry for Education and Research (BMBF).
+The coordination and implementation of SIDFEx has been led by the research group Seamless Sea Ice Prediction (SSIP) and within the project SIDFExplore, funded by the German Ministry for Education and Research (BMBF, grants 01LN1701A and 03F0868A).